Jones3D-The-Infernal-Engine/Documentation/pup.md

    * 6 - Weapon 7
    * 7 - Weapon 8

 Each Mode contains up to 83 sub-modes aka puppet animation tracks.
-A puppet track defines specific animation for the puppet base state and sub-state the object is in, e.g.: unarmed-walking, armed-running, armed-walking back, unarmed-died, armed-activated etc...
+A puppet track defines specific animation for the puppet base state and sub-state the object is in, e.g.: unarmed-walking, armed-running, armed-walking back, unarmed-died, armed-activate etc...
 Not all sub-modes has to be defined for specific puppet mode, and each mode can inherit from previous mode (i.e. can be based on previous puppet mode).

 Structure:
 ```